 The Fire Safety Act 2021

-In parallel with the Building Safety Bill, the Government has also introduced the Fire Safety Act.
+In parallel with the Building Safety Act, the Government has also introduced the Fire Safety Act.
 This received royal assent in April 2021, and amends the Fire Safety Order 2005 to place a legal requirement on building owners to inspect cladding, balconies, windows, and fire doors in blocks of flats.
 All existing residential buildings will be covered by the new regulations.

 This makes it clear that fire and rescue services can take enforcement action in relation to cladding systems – under previous legislation, this had been ambiguous.